kronostechnologies/design-elements/README.md

 ### Quick start

-TL;DR: Run `make build_all` to begin.

-All the packages are linked together using yarn.
-This is messy, and it breaks often.
-When in doubt, run `make build_all` to reset (also, run it the first time you open the project).
-To understand how this all works, open the _Makefile_, duh.

-Other commands:
+**Note to Windows users**: If you have `make` installed, you can run it with `make -f Makefile` instead of `make`.
+If it doesn't work, your best bet is to look at the Makefile and run the commands separately

+All the packages are linked together using yarn 2.

 ```bash
 # Running stuff for dev, usually 1 per terminal.
 Watches files and rebuilds as needed.